SOMERSET FOOD TRAIL

 SUSTAINABLE FOOD PLACES

-Wells Food Network, which organises the Somerset Food Trail, is a member of Sustainable Food Places, a partnership programme led by the Soil Association, Food Matters and Sustain: the alliance for better food and farming.
+Sustainable Food Somerset (formerly Wells Food Network) is a member of Sustainable Food Places, a partnership led by the Soil Association, Food Matters and Sustain: the alliance for better food and farming.
 It works across all aspects of the food system to solve some of today’s most pressing social, environmental and economic issues.
 It's part of a growing global movement working for a healthy, sustainable and more equitable food system.

 'If you’ve never heard about the amazing potential of regenerative agriculture and land use practices to naturally sequester a critical mass of CO2 in the soil and forests, you’re not alone.
 One of the best-kept secrets in the world today is that the solution to global warming and the climate crisis (as well as poverty and deteriorating public health) lies right under our feet, and at the end of our knives and forks.'